paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 Bureau of Immigration changed to Bureau of Immigration and Naturalization by act June 29, 1906, ch.
 3592, § 1, 34 Stat.
 596. Commissioner General of Immigration, Commissioners of Immigration, and Bureau of Immigration and Naturalization, transferred to Department of Labor by act Mar.
 4, 1913.
 Subsequently, by Ex.
 Ord.
 No. 6166, § 14 of June 10, 1933, and Reorg.
 Plan No. V of 1940, eff.
 June 14, 1940, 5 F.R.
 2223, 54 Stat.
 1238, Bureau of Immigration and Bureau of Naturalization consolidated to form Immigration and Naturalization Service and transferred to Department of Justice.

 Light-House Board and Light-House Establishment consolidated under Bureau of Lighthouses by act June 17, 1910, ch.
 301, § 4, 36 Stat.
 537. Bureau of Lighthouses transferred to Coast Guard in Department of the Treasury by Reorg.
 Plan No. II of 1939, § 2(a).
 Reorg.
 Plan No. II of 1939 is set out in the Appendix to Title 5.
 Said section 4 of act June 17, 1910, was repealed by section 20 of act Aug.
 4, 1949, section 1 of which reestablished Coast Guard by enacting Title 14, Coast Guard.
 Coast Guard transferred to Department of Transportation, and all functions, powers, and duties relating to Coast Guard of Secretary of the Treasury and of other officers and offices of Department of the Treasury transferred to Secretary of Transportation by Pub.
 L. 89–670, § 6(b)(1), Oct.
 15, 1966, 80 Stat.
 938. Section 6(b)(2) of Pub.
-L. 89–670, however, provided that notwithstanding such transfer of functions, Coast Guard shall operate as part of Navy in time of war or when President directs as provided in [section 3 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section3&num=0&edition=prelim), Coast Guard.
+L. 89–670, however, provided that notwithstanding such transfer of functions, Coast Guard shall operate as part of Navy in time of war or when President directs as provided in former section 3 (now 103) of Title 14, Coast Guard.
 See [section 108 of Title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section108&num=0&edition=prelim), Transportation.

 Bureau of Mines transferred from Department of the Interior to Department of Commerce by Ex.
 Ord.
-No. 4239, eff.
-July 1, 1925, and retransferred to Department of the Interior by Ex.
+No. 4239 of June 4, 1925, eff.
+July 1, 1925, as authorized by section 12 of act Feb.
+14, 1903 (see [15 U.S.C.
+1517](./chapter-040-department-of-commerce.md#section-1517)), and retransferred to Department of the Interior by Ex.
 Ord.
 No. 6611, Feb.
 24, 1934.
 For provisions relating to closure and transfer of functions of the United States Bureau of Mines, see note set out under [section 1 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1&num=0&edition=prelim), Mineral Lands and Mining.

-The following agencies acquired their status in the manner indicated:
+The following agencies, which are or at one time have been under the jurisdiction of the Department of Commerce, acquired their status in the manner indicated:

 Bureau of Foreign and Domestic Commerce resulted from a consolidation of Bureau of Manufactures and Bureau of Statistics by act Aug.
 23, 1912.